-Ever heard of or watched people making a substantial fortune on their real estate investments and wondered what exactly they did to get there?
+Ever heard of or watched people making a substantial fortune on their real estate investments in GTA and wondered what exactly they did to get there?

-As many of these successful investors will tell you, it’s a combination of many things, one of them being selecting the right real estate investment strategy.
+As many of these successful investors will tell you, it’s a combination of many things; one of them is selecting the right real estate investment strategy.

 Even though quite volatile, Toronto’s real estate market has been so favourable to investors.
 Just a month ago, the Toronto real estate board admitted that the housing market was becoming tighter, marked by a drop in new listings and a rise in home sale prices.

 Given the ever-rising population, the board said that the real challenge going forward is going to supply as opposed to demand.
-Isn’t that good news to investors?
+Isn’t that good news for investors?

 On the surface, this strategy sounds really simple: buy a house, fix it, flip, and you’ll make a good fortune, either from the property appreciating in value or from the capital improvements made to it, or both.

-But that’s just a tip of the iceberg.
+But that’s just the tip of the iceberg.
 There’s a lot more you have to know and do in order to avoid making mistakes that could end up being costly.